A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Applications: certain Barth-type theorems

 \section{Applications: certain Barth-type theorems}

 It turns out that Corollary \ref{cpro}(1) allows to study the cohomology of the intersection of a (closed LSTCI) subvariety of $(\p^N)^q$ with the diagonal (as well as the cohomology of the preimages of the diagonal with respect to proper morphisms whose target is $(\p^N)^q$).
-As a consequence, we can calculate the lower cohomology of (the preimages of) subvarieties of $\p^N$ (of small codimension); so we extend the seminal results of Barth and others to the case of arbitrary characteristic.
+As a consequence, we can calculate the lower cohomology of (the preimages of) subvarieties of $\p^N$ (of small codimension); so we extend the seminal results of Barth and others to the case of arbitrary characteristic ($\neq l$).

-Our exposition closely follows the one of \S9 of \cite{fulaz}.
+Our exposition closely follows the one of \S9 of \cite{fulaz} (see also \S3.5.B of \cite{lazar}).
 The main distinctions are due to the fact that we consider the cohomology groups of varieties instead of the homotopy ones.
 In particular, this makes the proof of our Theorem \ref{tbarth}(II1,2) quite different and somewhat more complicated than the proofs of Corollaries 9.7 and 9.8 of \cite{fulaz}.
-On the other hand, in our Theorem \ref{tbarth}(II2) we do not require $v$ to be finite (in contrast with Corollary 9.8 of \cite{fulaz}).
+On the other hand, in our Theorem \ref{tbarth}(II2) we do not require $v$ to be finite (in contrast to Corollary 9.8 of \cite{fulaz}).

 We will need some notation.
 We fix some $l,n,r$, and also some $N>0$.